 If you want to specify the peak season of the spot you want to visit, we recommend visiting the Kyoto City Official Travel Guide.
 From the website, you can find out the best timing of the foliage leaves in each spot.
 Also, it mentions special events such as fall festivals and light-up events.

 Top 10 spots for viewing the foliage leaves in Kyoto

 1. Jojakko-ji Temple

 Jojakko-ji temple is not registered as a UNESCO World Heritage Site, but it certainly is one of the most beautiful temples in Kyoto throughout the year.
-There is a thatched roof gate, fresh green mos, bamboo pathway, great mountain view, and 200 maple trees.
+There is a thatched roof gate, fresh green mos, a bamboo pathway, a great mountain view, and 200 maple trees.
 In spring and summer, you will feel as if you are in a completely different world because everything is covered with green in the temple.
-Only in mid-November and early December, when the maple leaves change their colour, will you see the breathtaking contrast of red maples and green moss.
+Only in mid-November and early December, when the maple leaves change their color, will you see the breathtaking contrast of red maples and green moss.
 If you come to Kyoto in November, this place is a must-visit!

 ¥500 yen per adult